 Schelling saw no hope in nationalistic politics or state bureaucracies.
-Our present state-supported techno-capitalist empire is justified only by the pretense that the total rationalization of human life can eliminate evil.
-238 Schelling characterizes secular modernity by its tendency to "[push] its philanthropism all the way to the denial of evil," 239 thereby reducing the complex theological significance of sin to the more easily manageable problems of techno-science.
-240 After all, evil doers can be quickly destroyed by laser guided missiles launched from remote-controlled drones, depression and anxiety can be cured with mood-enhancing psychiatric medication, and climate change can be reversed through a bit of simple geo-engineering.
+He believed the state was ultimately an affront to free human beings and would eventually wither away as the human spirit awakened to its true potential.
+Schelling characterized secular modernity by its tendency to "[push] its philanthropism all the way to the denial of evil," thereby reducing the complex theological significance of sin to the more easily manageable problems of techno-science.
+The present military-industrial techno-capitalist empire can thus be said to be predicated upon the pretense that the total rationalization of human life can eliminate evil.
+After all,